-Strong team with experience of lithium
+Strong team with lithium experience

-In April this year, the company reported a near doubling of the previous tonnage in the measured and indicated category of the resource at 4.12 million tonnes of lithium carbonate equivalent (LCE) and inferred resources of 798,000 tonnes.
+In April this year, the company reported a near doubling of the previous tonnage in the measured and indicated category of the resource to 4.12 million tonnes of lithium carbonate equivalent (LCE) and inferred resources of 798,000 tonnes.

 A whopping 2.1 million electric vehicles were sold last year and 5.4 million are expected to be in use by the end of 2018.
-There are more than 630,000 plus charge stations in place and commitments to roll out multi-million location networks by 2030.
+There are more than 630,000 plus charging stations in place and commitments to roll out multi-million location networks by 2030.
 The firm believes there will be a sustained period of strong lithium prices.

 Pastos Grandes brine also benefits from favorable chemistry, with low magnesium levels and reasonable sulphate levels, which means that a conventional processing model can be used to exploit the lithium, rather than the firm trying, like others in the sector do, to introduce a new technology.

-What the chairman said
+What the boss says:

 Millenial Lithium's chairman, Graham Harris told Proactive in March this year: "We have managed to gather some of the top technical people that have been involved in lithium projects and actually put them into production which is very rare and I think that given we are in a good jurisdiction, we've been successful in raising the capital to date, and I think with the line of sight we have right now, once we've delivered the bankable feasibility, we are going to be able to deliver."

 What the broker says:

 On July 30, London broker Liberum Capital raised its target price for Millennial Lithium to $2.40 from $2.20 and reiterated a Buy rating on the Toronto-listed stock following the publication of the feasibility study for the Pastos Grandes project.
 Millennial Lithium shares were trading at $1.60 on the day.